eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |WireProtocolConfigQos::port-api|:
   This data member allows the configuration of the port parameters and gains related to the RTPS protocol (:ref:`listening_locators_defaultPorts`).
-* |WireProtocolConfigQos::throughput_controller-api|:
-  It allows the configuration of the throughput settings.
 * |WireProtocolConfigQos::default_unicast_locator_list-api|:
   States the default list of unicast locators to be used for any endpoint defined inside the RTPSParticipant in the case that it was defined without unicast locators.
 This list should include at